WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/tuesday.md

   * <u>You need 1 context-gathering question</u>

-    * ("how did you get here today?" or "do you use the subways in NYC?" whatever will make sense to get at the kinds of "better" and the kinds of "transportation" that you are interested in)

   * <u>You need 1 "subject" question that will get you an interesting answer</u>

-    * (like "what did you find most fun about your commute today, if anything?"). *Here's* where you want to keep in mind what you've been thinking about up to now.

-* In 10-15 minutes, we'll shout that it's time to get together with your whole team.

 * *Each pair should share their questions with your whole team, quickly.* It's OK if two pairs have the same or similar questions!
 But it's great to hear others because it can help you think about what you want to ask.